Governance Statement 2022-2023

 • Ensuring financial health, integrity and value for money

-We have a termly Full Governors meeting and two sub-committee meetings each term.
+We have 2 full Full Governors meeting per term.

-The Full Governing Body – Steve Smith (Chair); Amanda Gwilliam (Vice Chair); Karen Appleby (Head Teacher); Lucy Cross (Co-opted Governor); Peter Dacre (Staff Governor), Amy Cross (LA Governor); Gemma Marwood (Co-opted Governor); Nicholas Chesher (Parent Governor); Carley Foster (Parent Governor); Kim Gill (Co-opted Governor)
+The Full Governing Body – Steve Smith (Chair); Karen Appleby (Head Teacher); Lucy Cross (Co-opted Governor); Peter Dacre (Staff Governor), Nicholas Chesher (Co-Opted Governor); Carley Foster (Co-Opted Governor); Kim Gill (Co-opted Governor); Clare Barker (Co-Opted Governor); Aneta Moss (Parent Governor); Emma Jelley (Parent Governor); Richard Aspden (Co-Opted Governor), Derek Wright (Local Authority Governor)

 Governance Arrangements